Money remittance and mobile money transfer operators in Kenya are licensed under the Central Bank of Kenya.

 - Preparing and putting in place management information system and other institutional structures required for conducting the money remittance business.

-The Central Bank, if satisfied that the Applicant has met all the requirements, may issue a licence authorizing the applicant to commence money remittance business.
+The Central Bank, if satisfied that the Applicant has met all the requirements, may issue a license authorizing the applicant to commence money remittance business.

 Contact us for more detailed information.